rtmigo/xrandom_dart/README.md

 |    | Splitmix64             |    1084 |       418 |       514 |
 |    | Xoshiro256pp           |    1535 |       761 |      1129 |

+Since `nextInt`'s return range is always limited to 32 bits, only comparison to `nextRaw32` is "apples-to-apples".

 </details>